kketg/Flare-Engine/README.md

 A thing we're trying to do

 ## Setup to build
 * Have a cpp compiler.
-Tested w/ GCC 9.3.0 on Ubuntu 20.04 (Soon also on MinGW Windows 10)
+Tested w/ GNU Make 4.2.1, GCC 9.3.0 on Ubuntu 20.04 (Soon also on MinGW Windows 10)
 * Cmake in path (optionally have GUI too)
 * GLFW should be built with the app, per `CmakeLists.txt`, so no work there
 * `cmake .` (in repo root)